Tag: ACID

 CAP Twelve Years Later: How the “Rules” Have Changed

-The CAP theorem asserts that any networked shared-data system can have only two of three desirable properties.
-However, by explicitly handling partitions, designers can optimize consistency and availability, thereby achieving some trade-off of all three.… Continued
+Eric Brewer about CAP Twelve Years Later: How the “Rules” Have Changed: The CAP theorem asserts that any networked shared-data system can have only two of three desirable properties.
+However, by explicitly handling partitions, designers can optimize consistency and availability, thereby achieving some trade-off of all three.
+In the decade since its introduction, designers and…

 -